 Lake County Soil & Water Conservation District

-Lake County Soil & Water Conservation District is a Local Government Unit (LGU) established in 1965 to assist landowners with natural resource issues.
+Lake County Soil & Water Conservation District is a local unit of government established in 1965 to assist landowners with natural resource issues.

-To protect the beautiful and extraordinary natural resources of Lake County, our mission statement commits:
+To protect the extraordinary natural resources of Lake County, our mission statement commits:

 “To support the people of Lake County in protecting and conserving the land and waters through professional consultation, education, and resources.”

-Minnesota's Soil and Water Conservation Districts (SWCDs) were formed in response to the Dust Bowl that was affecting the country in the 1930s.
-With soil blowing all the way from the Midwest to Washington D.C., it became apparent that farmers needed assistance in altering their practices in order to more wisely use the soil and water resources around them and to preserve these resources for future generations.
+Minnesota’s Soil & Water Conservation Districts (SWCDs) were formed in response to the Dust Bowl that was affecting the United States in the 1930s.
+With soil blowing all the way from the Midwest to Washington D.C., it became apparent that farmers needed assistance in altering their practices in order to use soil and water resources more wisely and to prserve these resources for future generations.
 In 1938, Minnesota gained its first SWCD in Winona County.
-Today there are SWCDs throughout the entire state.
-SWCDs no longer solely focus on farming, and they now have programs focused on forestry, wetlands, and lakes and streams.
+Today, there are SWCDs throughout the entire state.
+SWCDs no longer solely focus on farming, and they have branched out to include programs focused on forestry, wetlands, and lakes and streams.